-The Group has irrevocably elected at initial recognition to classify the minority equity investment in the non-listed company AM-Flow BV, as disclosed in Note 10 and Note 20, as financial asset designated at fair value through OCI as this measurement is most representative of the business model for these assets.
+The Group has irrevocably elected at initial recognition to classify the minority equity investment in the non-listed company AM-Flow BV and Essentium, as disclosed in Note 10 and Note 20, as financial asset designated at fair value through OCI as this measurement is most representative of the business model for these assets.
 Gain and losses on these financial assets are never recycled to profit and loss.
-Equity instruments designated at fair value through OCI are not subject to impairment assessment.